Angelika Langer - Training & Consulting

 FURTHER READING

-To get an impression of some of the topics covered in this course check out the sample reading:
+To get an impression of some of the topics covered in this course check out the sample materials:

 EFFECTIVE JAVA